-- the continuation, renewal or enforcement of our agreements with affiliates of our ARC sponsor, including the advisory agreement and the dealermanager agreement; - the continuation, renewal or enforcement of our agreements with Phillips Edison and its affiliates, including the sub-advisory agreement and the property management agreement; - public offerings of equity by us, which will likely entitle our advisor to increased acquisition and asset-management fees; - · sales of properties and other investments, which entitle our advisor to disposition fees and possible subordinated incentive fees; - acquisitions of properties and other investments from other Phillips Edison- or ARC-sponsored programs, might entitle affiliates of ARC or Phillips Edison to disposition fees and possible subordinated incentive fees in connection with its services for the seller; - acquisitions of properties and other investments from third parties, which entitle our advisor to acquisition and asset-management fees, including acquisition fees related to loan originations; - borrowings to acquire properties and other investments and to originate loans, which borrowings will increase the acquisition, and asset-management fees payable to our advisor; - whether and when we seek to list our common stock on a national securities exchange, which listing could entitle our advisor to a subordinated incentive fee; - whether we seek stockholder approval to internalize our management, which decision could lead to our acquisition of entities affiliated with our advisor or sub-advisor at a price resulting in substantial compensation to our advisor; and - · whether and when we seek to sell the company or its assets, which sale could entitle our advisor to a subordinated incentive fee.
+- the continuation, renewal or enforcement of our agreements with affiliates of our ARC sponsor, including the advisory agreement and the dealermanager agreement; - the continuation, renewal or enforcement of our agreements with Phillips Edison and its affiliates, including the sub-advisory agreement and the property management agreement; - public offerings of equity by us, which will likely entitle our advisor to increased acquisition and asset-management fees; - sales of properties and other investments, which entitle our advisor to disposition fees and possible subordinated incentive fees; - acquisitions of properties and other investments from other Phillips Edison- or ARC-sponsored programs, might entitle affiliates of ARC or Phillips Edison to disposition fees and possible subordinated incentive fees in connection with its services for the seller; - acquisitions of properties and other investments from third parties, which entitle our advisor to acquisition and asset-management fees, including acquisition fees related to loan originations; - borrowings to acquire properties and other investments and to originate loans, which borrowings will increase the acquisition, and asset-management fees payable to our advisor; - whether and when we seek to list our common stock on a national securities exchange, which listing could entitle our advisor to a subordinated incentive fee; - whether we seek stockholder approval to internalize our management, which may entail acquiring assets (such as office space, furnishings and technology costs) and negotiating compensation for real estate professionals at our advisor and its affiliates that may result in such individuals receiving more compensation from us than they currently receive from our advisor; and - whether and when we seek to sell the company or its assets, which sale could entitle our advisor to a subordinated incentive fee.

-The fees our advisor receives in connection with transactions involving the acquisition of assets are based initially on the cost of the investment, including costs related to loan originations, and are not based on the quality of the investment or the quality of the services rendered to us.
+The fees our advisor receives in connection with transactions involving the acquisition of assets are based initially on the cost of the investment, including costs related to loan originations, and not based on the quality of the investment or the quality of the services rendered to us.
 This may influence our advisor to recommend riskier transactions to us.
-In addition, because the fees are based on the cost of the investment, it may create an incentive for our advisor to recommend that we purchase assets at higher prices.